TomatOrg/TomatBoot/CONFIG.md

 ## Location of the config file

-Limine scans for a config file on *the boot drive*.
+TomatBoot scans for a config file on *the boot drive*.
 Every partition on the boot drive is scanned sequentially (first partition first, last partition last) for the presence of either a `/boot/tomatboot.cfg`, `/tomatboot.cfg`, `/boot/limine.cfg`, or a `/limine.cfg` file, in that order.

-Once the file is located, Limine will use it as its config file.
+Once the file is located, TomatBoot will use it as its config file.
 Other possible candidates in subsequent partitions or directories are ignored.

 It is thus imperative that the intended config file is placed in a location that will